ursakacar/scribbles/filterlist-subscriptions.md

----
-title: Filterlist Subscriptions
+# Filterlist Subscriptions
-description: 'links for testing filterlist subscriptions'
----

-## abp:subscribe links
+## (obsolete) abp:subscribe links

+Limited the list of websites that can use `abp:subscribe` links, see https://gitlab.com/eyeo/adblockplus/adblockpluschrome/-/issues/263

 ### Supported